Getting Data from Stored Procedures

 Select Procedure Samples

-Microsoft Excel has specific requirements to select data from stored procedures using OLEDB and ODBC drivers.
+Microsoft Excel has specific requirements for selecting data from stored procedures using OLEDB and ODBC drivers.

-Use the working samples below if you have an error.
+Refer to the working samples below if you encounter errors.

-Also, use the suggested solutions to resolve the names of parameters and table columns.
+Also, use the suggested solutions to resolve parameter and table column names.

 Select Procedure Sample for Microsoft SQL Server